ehrpg/qstar/docs/character/index.md

 ### Learning languages at character creation

-If a character is created, the player can spend Skill Points to learn new languages, or to improve his native language.
-The cost to learn is different for each step: *Basic* and *Normal* cost 1 Skipp Point, *Master* costs 2 Skill Points.
+If a character chooses to upgrade the [Linguistics][] Skill, he also improves one of his languages to the next step, or learns a new on at *Basic* level.
+Upgrading to *Master* level requires two [Linguistics][] upgrades however.

 --8<-- "_links.md"